-In the opinion of the Board of Directors of our Company, there have not arisen, except as stated below, since the date of December 31, 2022 as disclosed in this Draft Red Herring Prospectus, any significant developments or any circumstance that materially or adversely affect or are likely to affect the profitability of our Company or the value of its assets or its ability to pay its material liabilities within the next twelve months.
+In the opinion of the Board of Directors of our Company, there have not arisen, except as stated below, since the date of March 31, 2023 as disclosed in this Prospectus, any significant developments or any circumstance that materially or adversely affect or are likely to affect the profitability of our Company or the value of its assets or its ability to pay its material liabilities within the next twelve months.

-- 1. Unihealth Pharmaceuticals Private Limited, a subsidiary of the Company, entered into a Distribution Agreement with Tanzania based company on January 17, 2023, to collaborate and jointly explore opportunities to import, market, distribute, sell and manufacture pharmaceuticals and consumer products in Tanzania. - 2.
-The Company has entered into a Memorandum of Understanding (MoU) with Myanmar based company on May 14, 2023, to collaborate with it as its consultant to advise, assist, design, equip, commission and operationally manage its upcoming hospital in Myanmar and also explore the possibility of setting up of Nursing, Para-Medical and Medical College and Training Institutes in Myanmar.
+1. The Company has entered into a Memorandum of Understanding (MoU) with Myanmar based company on May 14, 2023, to collaborate with it as its consultant to advise, assist, design, equip, commission and operationally manage its upcoming hospital in Myanmar and also explore the possibility of setting up of Nursing, Para-Medical and Medical College and Training Institutes in Myanmar.